google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

     <tr>
       <td><b>Why?</b></td>
       <td>
-  Generally speaking, there are no example of built-in HTML Elements that accept rich data (plain JavaScript objects and arrays) through their attributes.
+  Generally speaking, there are no examples of built-in HTML elements that accept rich data (plain JavaScript objects and arrays) through their attributes.
 Rich data is instead accepted either through method calls or properties.
-There are a couple obvious downsides to accepting rich data as attributes: it can be expensive to serialize a large object to a string, and any object references will be lost in this stringification process.
+There are a couple obvious downsides to accepting rich data as
+  attributes: it can be expensive to serialize a large object to a string, and any object references will be lost in this stringification process.
 For example, if you stringify an object which has a reference to another object, or perhaps a DOM node, those references will be lost.
       </td>
     </tr>
   </tbody>